William Rand Kenan

 William Rand Kenan Sr. (August 4, 1845 – April 14, 1903) was an American merchant, military officer, and public official.
 He served as the Collector of the Port of Wilmington under President Grover Cleveland.
 Kenan was a prominent segregationist and white supremacist who was one of the lead perpetrators of the Wilmington massacre in 1898.
 In 1903, he was appointed to the board of trustees of the University of North Carolina.

 Early life and education

 Kenan was born on August 4, 1845 in Kenansville, North Carolina to the planter and politician Owen Rand Kenan and Sarah Rebecca Graham Kenan.
-The family lived at Liberty Hall.
+He grew up on his family's plantation, Liberty Hall.
 He was educated at Grove Academy and, in 1860, enrolled at the University of North Carolina.

 Career

 Kenan withdrew from school in 1863 to enlist in the Confederate States Army during the American Civil War, serving as a private in the Company A Duplin Rifles of the 43rd North Carolina Infantry Regiment.
 He was promoted to the rank of captain.

 After the war, he moved to Wilmington, North Carolina and worked as an insurance agent and wholesale merchant.
 Under President Grover Cleveland, Kenan served as Collector of the Port of Wilmington.